Bob Talamini: Houston Oilers

 The Houston Oilers of the newly formed American Football League (AFL) selected Talamini in the second round of the 1960 AFL draft.
 He played his entire eight-year career in the AFL, before the merger of the AFL with the National Football League (NFL).

 Talamini played for the Houston Oilers from 1960 to 1967.
 The Oilers won the AFL championship in both 1960 and 1961, and lost the 1962 championship in double-overtime to the Dallas Texans, 20–17 (the second longest game in AFL/NFL history).
 Talamini started eight games at left guard in 1960 and all 14 games at left guard in 1961.
 He started every Oilers' game at left guard from 1962 through 1967, and was selected to the AFL All-Star game each of those years.
 The Associated Press (AP) named Talamini first-team All-AFL in 1963, 1965 and 1967, and second-team All-AFL in 1964.
-United Press International (UPI) named him first-team All-AFL three times and second-team All-AFL three times, and the AFL named him first-team All-AFL from 1962 to 1966.
+United Press International (UPI) named him first-team All-AFL three times and second-team All-AFL three times, and The Sporting News named him first-team All-AFL from 1962 to 1967.

 The Oilers championship teams included Professional Football Hall of Fame quarterback George Blanda, who played behind Talamini from 1960 through 1966.
 Like Talamini, Blanda attended the University of Kentucky.
 His Oiler teammates also included Heisman Trophy winner and College Football Hall of Fame inductee Billy Cannon, who played in the backfield behind Talamini from 1960 through 1963.
 Talamini played alongside three-time AFL All-Star center Bob Schmidt (1961–63), three time second-team All-AFL left tackle Walter Suggs (1963–67), and two time AFL All-Star right tackle Rich Michael (1960–63, 1965–66), anchoring an offensive line that gave Blanda time to set passing records that would last for decades and opened holes for running backs like Cannon, Charlie Tolar, Sid Blanks and Hoyle Granger to run through.

 After participating in the AFL's first three championship games, the Oilers rapidly declined.
 The Oilers record fell to 6–8 in 1963.
 In 1964, coach Pop Ivy was replaced by Hall of Fame quarterback Sammy Baugh, but the team's record fell again to 4–10.
 Hugh Taylor replaced Baugh in 1965, but the team was once more 4–10.
 Wally Lemm replaced Taylor, with a 3–11 record in 1966.
 In 1967, the team moved on from the 40-year old Blanda, and went 9–4–1 under Lemm.
 Talamini reached the AFL championship game one final time with the Oilers in 1967, losing to the Oakland Raiders, 40–7.